mborla/project/README.md

 ```

 ## Demo data
+Create a new configuration file in the "project_config" folder following the example of config_pew.json.
-Before inserting a new project modify 'num_tweet' in config.php with the exact number of sentences to note
+'num_tweet' must be the exact number of sentences to note in your dataset.